William R. Corson: Education and military service

-In 1949, Corson joined the U.S. Marine Corps as a commissioned officer and served in the Korean War in 1952.
+In 1949, Corson joined the U.S. Marine Corps as a commissioned officer, and served in the Korean War in 1952.
 From 1953 to 1955 he was a student at the Naval Intelligence School in Washington, studying the Chinese language.
-He was later made a liaison officer in Hong Kong from 1958 to 1962.
+He was later made a liaison officer in Hong Kong, serving from 1958 to 1962.

 After this he was assigned to the office of the secretary of defense, specializing in Asian affairs.
 In this role, Corson gained contacts at the highest level U.S. decision making in regards to the war in Southeast Asia.

 Corson became an instructor at the U.S. Naval Academy, teaching a course on Communism and the Revolutionary War from 1964 to 1966.
 He later taught history at Howard University for a year.

-Corson was sent to Vietnam in 1966, initially commanding a Marine Corps tank battalion before being given command of the Combined Action Program (CAP) the following year.
+He was sent to Vietnam in 1966, initially commanding a Marine Corps tank battalion before being given command of the Combined Action Program (CAP) the following year.
 The CAP provided security from communist insurgents and worked to gain the trust of the local Vietnamese population.
 According to an official Marine Corps history the program was highly successful, and Corson won the praise of his superiors.

 Returning to the United States in 1967, he was given another sensitive assignment as deputy director of the Southeast Asia Intelligence Force, a role in which he worked closely with the Central Intelligence Agency.

 Decorations

-Corson was awarded the Navy Commendation Medal with combat “V”.
+Corson was awarded the Navy Commendation Medal with combat "V".

 Writing career

 Corson retired in 1968, and subsequently began his career writing books.
-For several years, he wrote a column on veterans affairs for Penthouse Magazine, serving as the publication’s Washington editor.
+For several years, he wrote a column on veterans affairs for Penthouse magazine, serving as the publication's Washington editor.

 Family

 His first marriage to Charlotte Corson ended in divorce, although they produced two children, Christopher and David.
-He later married Judith C. Corson with whom he had three children: Adam, Zachary, and Andrew.
+He later married Judith C. Corson, with whom he had three children: Adam, Zachary, and Andrew.
 William and Judith remained married until his death in 2000.